gergap/imagediff/README.md

 ## Usage

-In any Git repo with modified .png files you can type `git png-review` and it will fire up this GUI, which shows the diff between old and new screenshots.
+In any Git repo with modified .png files, you can type `git png-review` and it will launch this GUI, which shows the diff between old and new screenshots.

 ![Screenshot](screenshots/screenshot.png)

 * Click 'Accept' to accept the change.
 This will call `git add <file>` for you and open the next changed image.
 * Click 'Reject' to undo the change.
-This will call `get restore <file>` for you and open the next changed image.
+This will call `git restore <file>` for you and open the next changed image.
 * Click 'Skip' to ignore the change.
 It will open the next image.
 * Click 'Abort' to abort the review process.